Krishneil1/LaravelSocialApp/README.md

     return redirect()->route('home')->with('info','You have signed up!');
 });
 ```
-and refresh the page http://localhost:8000/alert

-and how you should see you alert message
+Refresh the page http://localhost:8000/alert and how you should see you alert message
 ```
 You have signed up!
 ```